Aminjikarai: History

-According to another version, the name derived from the word amanjutal, which means 'free community service'.
-Probably, at some stage, the banks of Cooum at this point (at Amanjikarai) should have broken, and the local people should have offered free community service in rebuilding the banks (karai) of the river.

 In the early days, it was known as a suburb after the tollgate (near Pachaiyappa's College).
 Now, it is a central part of Chennai which links the residential Anna Nagar to the central business district of Chennai.
 It comprises Mehta Nagar, Gill Nagar, Railway Colony, Collectorate Colony and Ayyavoo Naidu Colony.

-Mehta Nagar is connected by a small pedestrian bridge and it is almost like a peninsula.
-Thiru-vi-ka park is a well known park that is close by Aminijikarai.
+Mehta Nagar is connected by a small pedestrian bridge and is almost like a peninsula.
+Thiru Vi Ka Park is a well-known park that is close to Aminijikarai.

 Culture

-Aminjikarai hosts Sri Ekambareshwara Kamakshi Amma temple and very close to this is Sri Varadaraja temple.
-Because of these two temples in very close vicinity some people refer to Aminjikarai as mini Kancheepuram.
-The Mangali Amma temple (Ellai Amma) is also located in between Toll-gate and Aminjikarai.
-Ekambareshwara and Varadaraja temple's Brahmotsavam is a famous festival held between March and May of every year.
+Aminjikarai hosts the Sri Ekambareshwara Kamakshi Amma temple and the Sri Varadaraja temple.
+Since these two temples are in very close vicinity, some people refer to Aminjikarai as mini Kancheepuram.
+The Mangali Amma temple (Ellai Amma) is also located between the toll gate and Aminjikarai.
+The Brahmotsavam of Ekambareshwara and Varadaraja temples is a famous festival held between March and May every year.
 Pradosham is also a famous event at the Ekambareshwara temple.
-Near that ekhambareswarer temple, there is vinayagar temple called " Varasidhi Vinayagar temple".
-It is well popular for vinayagar chathurthi festival.
+Near the Ekambareswarar temple, there is a Vinayagar temple called "Varasidhi Vinayagar temple", well known for its Vinayagar Chathurthi festival.